 It’s no secret that construction is one of the more dangerous industries to be employed in the United States.
 Even with the continuous industry changes and adapted safety protocols, workers are still at risk of injury, and even death.
-If you’ve been injured in a construction accident, our Philadelphia construction accident lawyers are prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.
+If you’ve been injured at a worksite, a Philadelphia construction accident lawyer from Shrager, Sachs, & Blanco is prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.

 When a construction accident happens, you can generally trace the source back to an OSHA standards violation.
 According to OSHA, here are the top 10 most frequently cited violations in 2017: